millermedeiros/swffit/swffit/readme.txt

 swffit.fit ("flashID", minWidth, minHeight, maxWidth:optional, maxHeight:optional, horizontalCentered:optional, verticalCentered:optional);
 --
-flashID:String - The ID of the flash movie. minWidth:Number - Minimum desired width (px) for your flash. minHeight:Number - Minimum desired height (px) for your flash. maxWidth:Number (optional) - Maximum desired width (px) or 'null'. maxHeight:Number (optional) - Maximum desired height (px) or 'null'. horizontalCentered:Boolean (optional) - sets if the flash is centered horizontally after reach max size, default value is true (boolean: true or false).
+flashID:String - The ID of the flash movie. minWidth:Number (optional) - Minimum desired width (px) for your flash, default value is the size used on swfobject. minHeight:Number (optional) - Minimum desired height (px) for your flash, default value is the size used on swfobject. maxWidth:Number (optional) - Maximum desired width (px) or 'null'. maxHeight:Number (optional) - Maximum desired height (px) or 'null'. horizontalCentered:Boolean (optional) - sets if the flash is centered horizontally after reach max size, default value is true (boolean: true or false).